Plagiarism Policy

 • Authors must ensure that their work is original and properly cites the work and ideas of others.

 • Proper paraphrasing should be used when referring to previously published material.
-Authors should avoid copy-and-paste practices and rewrite referenced content in their own words where appropriate.
+Authors should avoid copy-and-paste practices and rewrite referenced content in their own words.

 • Direct quotations must be clearly indicated and properly cited according to accepted academic writing standards.

-• Plagiarism in any form, including self-plagiarism, duplicate publication, data fabrication, or the uncredited use of text, data, figures, or ideas, is strictly prohibited.
+• Plagiarism in any form, including self-plagiarism, duplicate publication, data fabrication, or uncredited use of content, is strictly prohibited.

 Manuscripts found to contain substantial plagiarism or unethical similarity may be rejected during the editorial screening stage or peer-review process.
-If plagiarism or unethical similarity is discovered after publication, the journal will take appropriate corrective actions in accordance with its Publication Ethics and Research Misconduct Policy, which may include correction, expression of concern, or retraction of the article.
+If detected after publication, appropriate corrective actions will be taken in accordance with the journal’s Publication Ethics and Research Misconduct Policy, including correction, expression of concern, or retraction.

 Through this policy, Genius Journal of Nursing (GJN) seeks to uphold the integrity, credibility, and reliability of the scholarly record.